AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/week 2/README.md

  * **[Ascent](https://www.grc.nasa.gov/www/k-12/airplane/climb.html)**
  * **[Gliding flight](https://www.grc.nasa.gov/www/k-12/airplane/glidang.html)**.<br/>

-Now after this we will cover the weight iteration technique.
+Now after this we will cover the **Weight Iteration Technique**.
 It will be covered in the live session.

 ## XFLR5
 * **[Design a plane](https://youtu.be/vhykE-mVBO4)**